Meghan Markle Is Near Tears at Anzac Day Service With Prince Harry

 Clearly moved by the service, Meghan also appeared close to tears.

-Meghan wore a long coat and black hat for the occasion.
+According to the fashion blog Meghan Mirror, Meghan wore Smythe's Pagoda jacket and a black hat for the occasion.
 Both she and Harry wore the symbolic red poppy and the prince wore his service medals.

+Later in the day, Meghan changed into a black dress suit by Emilia Wickstead and hat by Philip Treacy for a service at Westminster Abbey.
+Prince William joined Meghan and Harry for the ceremony.

 Harry has served in the Armed Forces and has over a decade of military experience.